Increase Your Global Awareness

 By attending these events, you can earn points toward your Global Scholar designation.
 [Link to Global Scholars]

-If you have questions about any of our opportunities, reach out the Study Abroad team at email@example.com!
+If you have questions about any of our opportunities, reach out to the Study Abroad team at email@example.com!

 Frequently Asked Questions on Studying Abroad